Arturia Microfreak ► 130 custom sounds

 OUTRO

 So let me collect all the freaky thoughts that have germinated in my head since my purchase of the Microfreak.
 It seems like this is the kind of synth that is best understood and used most successfuly while in the hands of the experiment-oriented people who don’t like to stay in one place for too long.
 This point becomes even more valid if you add to it the aforementioned idea (or the necessity) of processing your Microfreak’s output with an external pedal or FX unit.
 This synth pushes you out of your comfort zone – you must experiment or otherwise perish.
 Without any more or less clever mod matrix tricks and without any chorus / delay / reverb the synth sounds kind of obtuse.
 With the cheapest TC / Lexicon out there it sounds practically indistinguishable from any “pro” synth (in a mix), and this is where the “MF has no effects” argument may actually turn into a benefit, an upside.
 Arturia gives you the freedom of choice as to what kind of effect you want to pair the MF with.
-The Sequential TAKE-5 proudly comes with internal FX, but it got me thinking: what sounds better and / or more interesting?
+The Sequential TAKE-5 proudly comes with internal FX, but it got me thinking: what sounds cooler and / or more interesting?
 The $400 Microfreak plus a $300 processor, or the $1500 Take-5 with built-in effects?
 I dare say it’s the first option.
 If you counter me by saying the TAKE-5 is a “completely different synth”, we can exchange it for the Modal Cobalt-8 (v1) – but my thoughts will remain the same: Cobalt can sound super smooth & lush or raw & brutal, but at the end of the day the MF + FX combo is a more powerful chameleon and more fun.
 Just don’t let the initial “infantile” aura of this 1-oscillator sound turn you against the MF.
 Oftentimes it does sound like a toy, but it’s only the question of your will to take it out of the kindergarten and into the world of grown-ups.
 Everybody should hear it in a mix (or context), not by itself.
 It has a very special & interesting “tonal charisma”, and it sounds great & exciting as often as it sounds bad & obnoxious.

 The other half (or part) of your success lies within the synth’s interface and its freaky features – you have to take advantage of them to make it shine.
 Sitting in front of it and tweaking it like you tweak your Peak, your Prophet or your Deepmind just doesn’t make any sense.
 It’s not your traditional “sound design synth”.
 The touch capacitor keyboard with poly aftertouch plus the spice & dice randomization of sequences turn this micro box into a performance-oriented tool where a large portion of the job is done by the more or less conscious movements of your hands, as opposed to the standardized thought-processes of your head.
 It’s a synth that has brought creative randomization as close to your fingertips as possible, literally and figuratively.
 So don’t stand there like a lazy elephant, move it!
-And if you’re too big, get yourself the MINI-Freak!

 Support this page when you buy gear: